nuodb/nuodb-helm-charts/docs/HowToCertificatesRotation.md

 HashiCorp uses sidecar containers to inject keys into another container.
 It automatically updates secret values stored in the Vault KV store to match the files in the volume mounted inside the container.
-This means that it is enough to update the keystore, client PEM and CA certificate in HashiCorp Vault.
+NuoDB APs can reload the keystore without having to be reconfigured and restarted, This means that it is enough to update the keystore, client PEM and CA certificate in HashiCorp Vault.

 Ensure that the keystore has the same password (as specified by `admin.tlsKeyStore.password` Helm option) so that the APs can reload the keystore without having to be reconfigured and restarted.